mmyyhack/SRC-NjRat-Ghost-Edition/README.md

 # Source code of NjRat Ghost Edition

+## Current issues: Anti ANY.RUN does not function in the stub for some reason.
+## But in a normal form application it works fine.

 Before editing or opening code/forms in the source, compile in release/debug mode.
 You will run into errors if you do not do that first.